localvoid/kivi/README.md

   cases.
 - Element templates to remove unnecessary diffing for static properties.
 - Overriding diffing algorithm for elements that use element templates.
-- Components (with DOM nodes) recycling.
+- Components recycling.
 It is disabled by default, and should be explicitly enabled for each Component type.
-- Components store last modification time (internal monotonically increasing clock) and it is easy to implement fast `shouldComponentUpdate` methods without using immutable data structures.

 ## Scheduler